Take Action

 HAVING YOUR VOICE HEARD IN THE STATE LEGISLATURE, MADE EASY!
 SIGN UP FOR LEGISLATIVE UPDATES

-About once per week during the 2025 legislative session (January through April), we send out a quick email update what’s happening with key environmental bills, plus quick actions you can take to push urgent policies make it across the finish line.
+About once per week during the legislative session each year (January through April), we send out a quick email update what’s happening with key environmental bills, plus quick actions you can take to push urgent policies make it across the finish line.
 State laws can make a big difference in your community, while also setting examples for more states to follow.
-With federal threats to the climate and clean water from the Trump administration, state action matters even more!
+With federal threats to the climate and clean water from the Trump administration, state action matters even more.
+The list is currently dormant until 2026, but you can still sign up!

 A photo of the mouth of Whatcom Creek at Maritime Heritage Park